 Furthermore the logistical part.
 How did the Incas organize a fleet, sailing out with a host of twenty thousand men - what means a flotilla of 1000 balsa rafts - or perhaps less, if the numbers have grown each time the story was told.

-Understand how they organized those far away sailings as Inca Tupac Yupanki: one year away from home, we will only be able when we understand their organizations.
-But that information we only have very scarce from their conquerors, and axactly the conquerors, we can't trust as an objective source.
+How they organized those far away sailings as that of Inca Tupac Yupanki: one year away from home, that we only will be able to understand, when we understand their organizations.
+But that information we only have very scarce from their conquerors, and exactly the conquerors we can't trust as an objective source.
 The Incas was technological subdued - not organizational, and even if Maria Rostrorowsky had done a huge investigation job, the descriptions we have, are all from the "winners" of the war, and not a single word from the Incas themselves.

 The Teredo Navalis menace